anikolov7/win64-xdark-5.3/ABOUT.md

+#About xDark Deluxe 5.3
-Original Files crated by: skat666
+##Original Files crated by: skat666

-Re-Builded, tewaked & tested by:mr. Citr3x
+##Re-built, tweaked, tested, and uploaded by: alp1ne dev

 Installation Requirements: